 The Alvecote herd of pedigree Dexter cattle was named after the tiny Warwickshire village where it was founded

-Dexter for a number of reasons: because they were small and easy to care for, consumed less food and only required a modest acreage.
+Dexter for a number of reasons: because they were small and fairly easy to care for, consumed less food than larger commercial cattle and only required a modest acreage.
 As a dual-purpose breed the Dexter

-Despite an increase in herd size over the years my cows remain more than just a number, they may look alike but each individual has their own personality;
+My cows remain more than just a number, they may look alike but each individual has their own personality and respond to their own name.

-I also truly believe that you only get out what you are prepared to put in,
+I truly believe that you only get out what you are prepared to put in;

 combination of artificial insemination and natural service.